Calling/Texting to 9-1-1

 - A text or data plan is required to place a text to 9-1-1.

-- Text location information is not equal to current location technology.
+- Text location information is not equal to current location technology for voice calls.

 - As with all text messages, 9-1-1 messages can take longer to receive, can get out of order or may not be received.